HarshNandigamwar/Currency-Converter/README.md

 2. Select the currency you want to convert from in the "From" dropdown.
 3. Select the currency you want to convert to in the "To" dropdown.
 4. Enter the amount you wish to convert in the input field.
-5. The converted amount will be displayed instantly.
+5. And click the "Get Exchange Rate" button & amount will be displayed instantly.